 The authorized share capital of the Corporation consists of an unlimited number of Common Shares.
-As of the date hereof, there are 262,747,888 Common Shares issued and outstanding.
+As of April 9, 2020, there are 291,070,027 Common Shares issued and outstanding.

 Each Common Share entitles the holder thereof to one vote on all matters to be acted upon at the Meeting.
-The record date for the determination of Shareholders entitled to receive notice of the Meeting has been fixed at April 1, 2019 (the "Record Date").
+The record date for the determination of Shareholders entitled to receive notice of the Meeting has been fixed at April 9, 2020 (the "Record Date").
 All holders of Common Shares of record at the close of business on the Record Date are entitled either to attend the Meeting and vote the Common Shares held by them in person or, provided a completed and executed proxy shall have been delivered to the Corporation's transfer agent, TSX Trust Company, within the time specified in the attached Notice, to have a proxy attend and vote the Common Shares in accordance with the Shareholder's instructions.